gabriellapizzuto/gabriellapizzuto.github.io/_pages/openings.md

 I have several opportunities for undergraduate students to join my group:

 - For UoL CS students, I supervise and offer projects in COMP390.
-- For UK-based students, I offer summer internship projects through the EPSRC Vacation Internships and the Leverhulme Research Centre for Functional Materials Summer Internships.
+- For UK-based students, I offer summer internship projects through the Google Deepmind Research Ready Programme.
 Please contact me with the subject [Prospective UG Summer Internship],  including a short CV, cover letter including your motivation for applying and your experience with robotics, machine learning, programming (C++, Python) and specifically why you are interested in working with me and my group.
 - For international students, I offer projects through the [Summer Research Programme](https://www.liverpool.ac.uk/global-opportunities/inbound/summer-research-programme/projects/).

 ## Application Tips